ohrite/circuit-breakers-2024/presentation.md

 A cooperative is an autonomous __association__ of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly-owned and democratically-controlled __enterprise__.

 <!--
-Historian, cooperative scholar, and Thompson Rivers University president Dr. Brett Fairbairn argues that cooperatives have a dual nature as an association and an enterprise.
+Historian, cooperative scholar, and Thompson Rivers University president Dr. Brett Fairbairn says in "The Meaning of Rochdale: The Pioneers and Co-operative Principles" that cooperatives have a dual nature as an association and an enterprise

-While the enterprise aspect of cooperatives is similar to any business, the association aspect is a unique social formation that allows cooperatives to transcend profit-above-all logic and focus its energy on the community.
+While the enterprise aspect of cooperatives is similar to any business, the association aspect is a unique social formation that allows them to transcend profit-above-all logic and focus its energy on the community.
 -->

 ---